Skip to main content

 Reads

-Reads are highly scalable on both throughput and concurrency, due to S2’s decoupled architecture.
-The precise limits will be documented in the coming weeks.
+Reads are highly scalable on both throughput and concurrency, due to S2’s decoupled architecture and read-through caching.

 Retention